tarxvftech/pim17/README.md

 m17gateway, mmdvmcal, mmdvmhost: Packaged M17/MMDVM binaries and sample configs as necessary.
 Check /data/etc for the configs.
 Might only support M17 to start, more to come if there's demand.
 ```

+## Standard openssh

+Short form is that dropbear is currently handling ssh and you want to replace it with openssh/sshd.
+Note that you should edit `/etc/ssh/sshd_config` to allow root logins `yes` instead of `without-password` OR add your SSH keys before continuing, lest you be locked out, requiring manual SD card intervention.
+`apk add openssh`
+`rc-update add sshd`
+`rc-update del dropbear`
+`/etc/init.d/dropbear stop`
+`/etc/init.d/sshd start`

+## Docker
+Make sure `/` is resized and currently rw.
+Or you can do the following:
+`cd /var/lib; ln -s /data/var/lib/docker`
+`cd /var/; mkdir /data/var/log; ln -s /data/var/log`

+To add it:
+`apk add docker docker-compose`
+`rc-update add docker`
+`/etc/init.d/docker start`

+`docker ps -a` to make sure it's working.

+## RW / by default
+Edit /etc/fstab and change the `ro` to `rw` for / and /boot.
+Edit /boot/cmdline.txt and remove the `ro` (I think).
+You're done!

 # unsorted and unedited nonsense below here

 ## TODO

+* [] MMDVM package, MMDVM_HS package renamed to account for that.
+* [] make hostnames unique - pim17-XXXXXX maybe from last three octets of mac address?
+* [] auto calibration of hotspot? with a known-good rtl-sdr, the good ones have excellent clocks

 ```
 ✔ - need gcc,binutils,newlib-arm-none-eabi
  master branch, make dvm